AlidesChimin/SATA/paper.md

 ## 2. Table Conversion (Brazilian Portuguese: Conversão para Tabela)

-Generates bigrams from the text and exports the data in CSV format, useful for network analysis in Gephi.
+Generates bigrams from the text and exports the data in CSV format, useful for analysis in Gephi.

 - **Library used:** `pandas`
 - **How to use:**
   1. Access the *Convert Text to Table* option.
   2. Choose a `.txt` file.
-  3. ATAS generates a CSV file containing bigrams ready for Gephi.
+  3. ATAS generates a CSV file containing the bigrams, ready for network analysis.

 ## 3. Gender Identification (Brazilian Portuguese: Identificação de Gênero)